JuliaSmoothOptimizers/MUMPS.jl/README.md

 Method             | Description
 -------------------|------------
 `finalize`         | Finalize a `Mumps` object.
-Must be done before calling `MPI.Finalize()` `associate_matrix` | Register a matrix with the `Mumps` object.
+Must be done before calling `MPI.Finalize()` `associate_matrix!`| Register a matrix with the `Mumps` object.
 This function makes it possible to define the data on the host only.
-`factorize`        | Factorize the matrix registered with the `Mumps` object.
+`factorize!`       | Factorize the matrix registered with the `Mumps` object.
-`associate_rhs`    | Register right-hand sides with the `Mumps` object.
+`associate_rhs!`   | Register right-hand sides with the `Mumps` object.
 This function makes it possible to define the data on the host only.
-`solve`            | Solve the linear system for the given right-hand side.
+`solve!`           | Solve the linear system for the given right-hand side.
 `get_solution`     | Retrieve the solution from the `Mumps` object.
 This function makes it possible for the solution to be assembled on the host only.

 ## Parallel Execution